-A fresh set of electric of acoustic guitar strings can transform a guitar.
-They're dirt cheap and easy to fit, too.
-To begin with you'll want a string set that sounds great and lasts a while, leaving you free to focus on learning the ropes.
-Ernie Ball’s popular Super Slinky strings are the perfect choice for electric players, while D'Addario's EJ16 Phosphor Bronzes are an ideal addition to your new acoustic guitar.
+A fresh set of bass, electric or acoustic guitar strings can transform a guitar.
+They're pretty cheap on the whole, and easy to fit, too.
+To begin with you'll want a string set that sounds great and lasts a while, leaving you free to focus on learning the ropes before zeroing in on your preferred gauge long-term.

 - Need more choice?
 These are the best electric guitar strings right now

 Guitar picks (also known as plectrums) remain one of the most important but often-overlooked accessories in a guitarist’s arsenal, making a dramatic difference to your playing style and tone.
 When choosing picks, it's worth considering the pick shape, thickness and the material as all will have an impact on your playing comfort and tone.
 Dunlop has a huge range of options within its Tortex range and they're dirt cheap.
 We'd suggest starting there.

 Not only does a guitar tuner help you tune your own instrument and keep it sounding great, it also helps you stay in tune with your jam buddies or the rest of your band.
 The minimalist Korg Pitchclip 2 attaches to your guitar’s headstock and enables quick tuning thanks to a crisp LED display (check out our guide for more clip-on guitar tuner options).
 If you're serious about the guitar, a tuner should be one of your first purchases.